akarshsingh9/akarshsingh.com/README.md

 10. Maybe remove pagination and have all articles in single page and add infinite scroll.
 11. Patreon and Kofi support.
 GitHib sponsor.
 12. RSS feed to be added.
-<strike>13.
-Resume page with resume embeded in PDF format. </strike>
+13. Resume page with resume embeded in PDF format.    :heavy_check_mark:

 ## Current Features of my website
 - A Blog and Personal website with Netlify CMS.